Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 If I suspect my ex-spouse is abusing drugs or alcohol when I drop off the children with him/her, what are my rights?

 If there is a court order in place that outlines custody arrangements and you refuse to honor the custody arrangement due to suspected alcohol or drug abuse, there is a risk the other side will seek to hold you in contempt.
-However, in these situations, use your best judgment as a parent.
+However, in these situations, it is critical to use your best judgment as a parent and prioritize your children’s safety.
 If you have good reason to withhold the visit out of a legitimate concern for your children’s safety, the court is less likely to hold you in contempt.
 With that said, if you have doubts about whether you may be overreacting, consult with a lawyer, a therapist, or other professional with an objective opinion on the facts of your case before taking action.

 father holding his daughter in cold weather